 Grayscale is going more aggressive after ProShares’s move and planning to file a Bitcoin Spot ETF application in response to growing competition after ProShares saw its Bitcoin Futures ETF approved for trading on the NYSE.

 Spot ETF is been argued to be a more superior filing to the Futures ETF and it will be more difficult to get SEC approvals.
-Regulators prefer futures-based ETFs because the SEC lacks jurisdiction over crypto trading venues that aren’t registered as exchanges in the U.S. Grayscale is currently waiting to get a go-ahead from the SEC before it can file the application to convert its Bitcoin Trust into a Bitcoin Spot ETF.
+Regulators prefer futures-based ETFs because the SEC lacks jurisdiction over crypto trading venues that aren’t registered as exchanges in the U.S. Grayscale is still waiting on the go-ahead from the SEC before it can file the application to convert its Bitcoin Trust into a Bitcoin Spot ETF.